 What is a group stakeholder pension?

 Your contributions are taken directly from your salary and paid by your employer to Scottish Life.
 We invest them in investment funds until you start taking your retirement benefits.
-And when that time comes, you will use the retirement savings that you have built up to give you a regular income in your retirement.
+And when that time comes, you can use the retirement savings that you've built up to provide you with a retirement income.

 At a glance